History of Indiana

 The newly established state government set out on an ambitious plan to transform Indiana from a segment of the frontier into a developed, well-populated, and thriving state.
-State founders initiated an internal improvement program that led to the construction of roads, canals, railroads, and state-funded public schools.
+The state founders initiated an internal improvement program that led to the construction of roads, canals, railroads, and state-funded public schools.
 Despite the noble aims of the project, profligate spending ruined the state's credit.
 By 1841, the state was near bankruptcy and was forced to liquidate most of its public works.
 Acting under its new Constitution of 1851, the state government enacted major financial reforms, required that most public offices be filled by election rather than appointment, and greatly weakened the power of the governor.
-The ambitious development program of Indiana's founders was realized when Indiana became the fourth-largest state in terms of population, as measured by the 1860 census.
+The ambitious development program of Indiana's founders was realized when Indiana became the fourth-largest state in terms of population, as measured by the 1860 United States census.

 Indiana became politically influential and played an important role in the Union during the American Civil War.
 Indiana was the first western state to mobilize for the war, and its soldiers participated in almost every engagement during the war.
 Following the Civil War, Indiana remained politically important as it became a critical swing state in U.S. presidential elections.
 It helped decide control of the presidency for three decades.

 During the Indiana Gas Boom of the late 19th century, industry began to develop rapidly in the state.
 The state's Golden Age of Literature began in the same time period, increasing its cultural influence.
 By the early 20th century, Indiana developed into a strong manufacturing state and attracted numerous immigrants and internal migrants to its industries.
 It experienced setbacks during the Great Depression of the 1930s.
 Construction of the Indianapolis Motor Speedway, expansion of the auto industry, urban development, and two wars contributed to the state's industrial growth.
 During the second half of the 20th century, Indiana became a leader in the pharmaceutical industry due to the innovations of companies such as Indiana based Eli Lilly.